How To Use A VA Loan For An Investment Property

 6. Refinance With A VA Streamline Or IRRRL

-If you’re still an active-duty service member and are given a new permanent assignment that is a non-commutable distance from your primary residence, you may want to purchase a primary residence in your new location.
+If you’re still an active-duty service member and have a new permanent assignment that’s a non-commutable distance from your primary residence, you may want to purchase a primary residence in your new location.

 But what if you’d like to rent out your existing home instead of selling it to free up your VA entitlements?
 You can take out a VA Streamline Refinance – also called a VA Interest Rate Reduction Refinance Loan (IRRRL).

-To apply and qualify for a VA IRRRL, you’ll need to:
+To apply and qualify for a VA IRRRL, you’ll need:

-- Have made 6 consecutive months of mortgage payments on your current property
+- 6 consecutive months of mortgage payments on your current property

-- Demonstrate that refinancing will result in an immediate, tangible economic benefit, such as lowering your mortgage rate or switching your home loan from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
+- Proof that refinancing will result in an immediate, tangible economic benefit, such as lowering your mortgage rate or switching your home loan from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage

 7. Refinance To A Conventional Loan